hmtavares/sob_experiments/README.md

    20       1   Dark Stone Shard - 1 Dark Stone
 ```

 You can see this quickly gets the loot card business done.
+Note that the 'Reward' column has the random results already generated.
+You can use these during your game or roll them up yourself if you like.

 The same is true when scavenging: